JHDeerin/rentbot/README.md

 Standard GitHub Actions fare: make a push to the `main` branch, and let it deploy to Google Cloud Run.
 We also trigger a monthly rent reminder via the [GCP Cloud Scheduler](https://console.cloud.google.com/cloudscheduler?hl=en&inv=1&invt=Abnkvw&project=groupme-rentbot) so we can have monthly rent reminders.

 The bot needs to be hosted on a server and hooked up to a Google Sheet it can write rents to.
 Make sure to define the `GROUPME_BOT_ID` environment variable as...well...your [GroupMe bot's](https://dev.groupme.com/tutorials/bots) ID, or the script will totter about like a fop and crash.
-For the full spreadsheet rent-tracking extravaganza, you'll need to set up [gspread](https://docs.gspread.org/en/latest/oauth2.html#service-account) and include the following environment variables:
+For the full spreadsheet rent-tracking extravaganza, you'll need to set up [gspread](https://docs.gspread.org/en/latest/oauth2.html#service-account) and set up all the environment variables in `example.env`.

--   The URL to your spreadsheet under `RENTBOT_GSHEETS_URL`
--   The API key to your spreadsheet under `RENTBOT_GSHEETS_KEY`

 ## Development